 Abu Dhabi Islamic Bank - Egypt (formerly National Development Bank - a joint stock company) was incorporated as an Egyptian joint stock company under Law No. 43 of 1974 and its executive regulations in the Arab Republic of Egypt.
-The main office of ADIB is located at Cairo Governorate, 9 Rustom Street - Garden City.
+The main office of ADIB is located at Cairo Governorate, 9 EL-Moustashar Mohamed Fahmy El-Sayed Street (Rustom Street previously) - Garden City.
 ADIB is listed on the Egyptian Stock Exchange.